alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-27-ruling-on-having-one-temple-three-religions.md

 lang: en
 locale: en
 note: true
-excerpt: "It is not permissible to have one place of worship that gathers the three religions.
+summary: "It is not permissible to have one place of worship that gathers the three religions.
 This is because this place will not be established on piety, but will be established on Shirk and worshipping people other than Allah."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz